 We want our children to feel excited about being in an environment of love and support, while experiencing friendship and respect, in an exceptional Unitarian Universalist community that models shared values in the context of emotional, psychological and physical safety.

 The young people of the UU Fellowship of Lower Bucks will:

-Understand the seven UU principles, and be able to incorporate them in their daily lives;
+Understand the seven UU principles, and be able to incorporate them into their daily lives